pandeyravi15/RNA-seq_Analysis/README.md

 This repository also contains the code to systematically compare mouse transcriptomes to human disease signatures from the Accelerating Medicines Partnership in Alzheimer’s Disease (AMP-AD) studies (Wan et al., 2020)[https://www.frontiersin.org/journals/aging-neuroscience/articles/10.3389/fnagi.2021.713726/full#B81].

-I have used 5xFAD RNA-seq expression data published in the article "Comprehensive Evaluation of the 5XFAD Mouse Model for Preclinical Testing Applications: A MODEL-AD Study" [https://pubmed.ncbi.nlm.nih.gov/34366832/].
+As a case study, we utilized RNA-seq expression data from the 5xFAD mouse model, as described in the publication titled "Comprehensive Evaluation of the 5XFAD Mouse Model for Preclinical Testing Applications: A MODEL-AD Study" (https://pubmed.ncbi.nlm.nih.gov/34366832/).

 ## Installation

 Requires: